School of Medicine

 Harry B Greenberg

-Director, Spectrum, Senior Associate Dean for Research and the Joseph D. Grant Professor in the School of Medicine
+Director, Spectrum, Senior Associate Dean for Research, the Joseph D. Grant Professor in the School of Medicine and Professor of Microbiology and Immunology

 Current Research and Scholarly Interests Molecular mechanisms of pathogenesis; determinants of protective immunity; host range and tissue tropism in liver and GI tract pathogenic viruses and studies of vaccines in people.